cartesi/docs/docs/earn-ctsi/staking-faq.md

 ## Submit a new question

 Ok, so I read all the F.A.Q. and found no solution to my problem/the proposed solution failed, what should I do?
-We are sorry to hear that, please head to the [Cartesi Technical Community on Discord](https://discord.gg/Pt2NrnS) and we’ll be happy to assist you or submit your question on [StackOverflow](https://stackoverflow.com/questions/tagged/cartesi).
+We are sorry to hear that, please head to the [Cartesi Technical Community on Discord](https://discord.gg/Pt2NrnS) and we’ll be happy to assist you.